 Intraoperative Linear L8-18i-D [ 4 – 15 MHz ] – 25mm field of view

 Cardiac sector matrix M4S-D [ 1 – 4 MHz ]

-GE Ultrasound machines similar to the GE Logiq E9:
+GE Ultrasound Machines Comparable to the Logiq E9

-The Philips Epiq 5 is similar to the Logiq E9 in price and features.
-It offers deeper cardiac functions and a 4D TEE probe but is not as strong in 4D as the Logiq E9.
-The Samsung RS80A are similar in price and features to the GE Logiq E9.
-The RS80A is very comparable except it lacks the depth of transducers for cardiac (such as the TEE) or for 4D (such as a 4D endocavitary.)
+The Philips Epiq 5 is similar to the GE Logiq E9 in price and features.
+The Epiq 5 offers deeper cardiac functions and a 4D TEE probe, but it is not as strong in 4D as the Logiq E9.
+The Samsung RS80A is similar in price and features to the GE Logiq E9 except the RS80A lacks the depth of transducers for cardiac applications (such as the TEE) or for 4D (such as a 4D endocavitary.)

 4 active probe ports